afdesk/trivy-gitlab/README.md

 Note:

-If the number of commits is greater than the value of the GIT_DEPTH CI/CD variable, secret detection fails to detect secrets.
+If the number of commits is greater than the value of the variable GIT_DEPTH CI/CD, secret detection fails to detect the commit when the secret was added.